-But did you know that it is also effective for skin (acne, pimples, protects from radiation burns) and hair (oil controlling, dandruff and stimulates the scalp)?
+But did you know that it is also effective for skin and scalp.

 Did you know that species of Melaleuca grow all over the world?